pingcap/docs/how-to/deploy/orchestrated/ansible.md

 ---
-title: Deploy TiDB Using Ansible
+title: Deploy TiDB Using TiDB Ansible
-summary: Use Ansible to deploy a TiDB cluster.
+summary: Use TiDB Ansible to deploy a TiDB cluster.
 category: how-to
 ---

-# Deploy TiDB Using Ansible
+# Deploy TiDB Using TiDB Ansible

-This guide describes how to deploy a TiDB cluster using Ansible.
-For the production environment, it is recommended to deploy TiDB using Ansible.
+This guide describes how to deploy a TiDB cluster using TiDB Ansible.
+For the production environment, it is recommended to deploy TiDB using TiDB Ansible.

 ## Overview